 This is critical.
 One of the big disadvantages of working from home is all the distractions — from television to social media.
 So it’s important that you create a dedicated workspace with some distance from all the things that might lead to procrastination.

-If you have the space, then designating a room as home office space is ideal.
+If you have space, then designating a room as a home office space is ideal.
 Perhaps you can convert that guest bedroom into an office.
 If space is at a premium, then you may have to dedicate one area of a room as home office space or perhaps convert a large closet into a space that can hold a desk.
-Whatever you do, make sure other members of the household (whether it’s your boyfriend or your kids) know that when you’re in the home office, you’re off limits.
+Whatever you do, make sure other members of the household (whether it’s your partner, roommate, or your kids) know that when you’re in the home office, you’re off-limits.
 You’re working after all!

 Maintain a schedule and standards